manassaloi/manassaloi.github.io/_posts/2018-05-12-how-you-write-product-specs-is-how-you-build-products.markdown

 ---

-# How you write Product Specs is how you build products

 In my 5 years of working as a Developer and then as a Product Manager I have come to understand the importance of a well written spec.

 When I started out in Product, I used to write long-winded emails which I passed off as a product spec.
 Then I stopped the practice of writing a spec altogether when I realised most people don’t even read the doc and I had to explain all features in person.